 - Betting Limits – As well as deposit limits, at some online betting sites you’re able to set limits on the maximum you can put on a selection.
 Bookies can restrict this for you on request too if you don’t see an option available.

-- Timeouts – This isn’t a complete self-exclusion but more of a temporary ban.
-Say, for example, you’ve bet as much as you want to bet one month, you can temporarily ban yourself until you’re ready to return.
+- Timeouts – This isn’t a complete self-exclusion but more of a temporary suspension.

-- Self-Exclusion – You can decide to ban yourself temporarily anywhere from six months to five years.
+- Self-Exclusion – You can decide to close your account anywhere from six months to five years.
 Or, if you do not want to bet anymore, you can permanently exclude yourself from all forms of betting.

 Can I Trust New Betting Sites?

-It’s a reasonable question to ask.
-It depends really.
 In terms of all of the new sportsbooks listed on this website, yes, you can trust all of them.
-But there are some there who are not legit sportsbooks.

 All you need to check is whether they’re licenced by the UKGC.
 If they are, they’re fine.
 That’s the general rule.
 It’s also worth checking out the customer support on offer and what payment methods are available.
 If it’s only bitcoin and you’ve never heard of them, you have to ask yourself a few questions.
 Don’t get caught out.